-When you create your application, Genesys Web Engagement also creates default chat routing and engagement logic strategies in the \apps\application\name\resources\\composer-projects\ folder.
-Orchestration Server (ORS) uses these strategies to decide whether and when to make a proactive offer and which channels to offer (chat or web callback).
+When you create your application, Genesys Web Engagement also creates default chat routing and engagement logic strategies in the \apps\application_name\resources_composer-projects\ folder.
+Orchestration Server (ORS) uses these strategies to decide whether and when to make a proactive offer and which channels to offer (chat or custom widget, for example, an advertisement).
 You can modify these strategies by importing them into Composer.